 Ground fault circuit interrupters should guard all plug outlets.
 Mediate the chance of electrical shock or electrical fires and protect extension cords with GFCIs.

 6. Educate Staff About Conductors

 Staff should know that handling electrical equipment with wet hands is a no-go, whether that’s changing a bulb in a lamp or plugging in basic appliances like a computer.
 Likewise, if an area has electrical issues or there are extension cords around, ensure these are switched off before floors are mopped.
 Electrical lines on wet surfaces are safety hazards – protect your employees with the right safety equipment and electrical safety tips.

 A common cause of electrical fires is having too much electrical power coming through one outlet.
 Wherever possible, one outlet should have only one plug – power strips are convenient, but you can keep your workplace and home safe by avoiding them wherever possible.

 One device per power socket reduces these electrical hazards and is recommended by the National Fire Protection Association (NFPA).
-Appliances that are connected but not in use aren’t just a safety hazard; they also use energy that you’re paying for!
+Appliances connected but not in use aren’t just a safety hazard; they also use energy you’re paying for!

 8. Only Let a Qualified Electrician Perform Maintenance

 Besides ongoing staff education, having electrical equipment routinely inspected by a trained electrician is the best way to ensure safe usage.
 Changing bulbs is one thing, but fixing broken wires “because you’ve done it at home before” is a major electrical safety violation.
 Lay employees should never be in a position to attempt electrical repairs.

 Electricity is incredibly dangerous.
 Professionals wear appropriate equipment to protect themselves against electricity and must go through hundreds of hours of training.
 Letting a staff member repair faulty extension cords is a potentially fatal accident waiting to happen and could also result in massive financial penalties.